xster/flutter-wiki/Desktop-shells.md

 Run `flutter config` to see your current settings, as well as the commands to disable the feature again.

+The tooling interface for desktop (e.g., the commands to be run by the native build system, or the paths of files created by the `flutter` tool as part of the build) are subject to change without warning.

 ### Plugins

 Writing plugins is supported on all platforms, however there are currently very few plugins that actually have